NuevoFoundation/workshops/content/english/java-basics/activity-7.md

 ### 2. ArrayList

 ArrayList is another popular data structure in Java. `ArrayList` is a class that was implemented using arrays.
-It is similiar to an array that user access, store, and modify data by an index.
+It is similiar to an array in that users access, store, and modify data by an index.

 You create an ArrayList by specifying a name and the type between `<` and `>`.
 For example: